cnvrg SDK V2

 # Stop running Endpoints

-Stop a running Endpoint by passing its slug
+Stop a running Endpoint using following command:

 from cnvrgv2 import Cnvrg